 Select the Export QTI XML option, and then click Next to prepare the file for download.

 On the next screen, you will select your Assessment Type (quiz, self-assessment, question library) and uncheck the Assessment Options.
 (These settings can be set in Cobra by the instructor and are not needed in this process).
 Choose a name for this file.
 NOTE: the name of the file is what the quiz will be called in Cobra, which can be changed.
 But you might want to consider calling the file what you intend to name the assessment.
 Click Finish.

 Once you click Finish, you will be prompted to confirm the name of the file and select where you want to save it.
-NOTE: we suggest saving it to the Desktop for ease of locating later.
+NOTE: we suggest saving it to your OneDrive account for ease of locating later.
 Click Save.

 You can close Respondus now and go to Cobra Learning.